Experience Transat

 Table of Contents

-The Short Walk: Bourton-on-the-Water and Surroundings
+The short walk: Bourton-on-the-Water and beyond

-The Long Walk: The Cotswold Way
+The long walk: the Cotswold Way

 The comments and contributions expressed are assumed only by the author.
 The recommendations, intentions or opinions expressed are not necessarily those of Transat AT Inc. or its affiliates.
 See terms of use of the Air Transat website.